ElzaJose/TDK-RDKServiceDocs/July29/USBMassStoragePlugin.md

 # Description

-The **USBMassStorage** service is a plugin designed to manage USB mass storage devices.
-It handles the detection, mounting, and unmounting of USB storage devices and partitions, while also storing and providing information about their mount points, file systems, and partition details.
-This service supports various file systems (e.g., VFAT, EXT4, EXFAT) and mount flags (e.g., READ_ONLY, READ_WRITE) to ensure flexible and efficient device management.
+The USBMassStorage service is a plugin designed to manage USB mass storage devices.
+It handles the mounting of devices and partitions, tracks their mount information, and provides details about the file system, partition size, and mount flags.
+This service facilitates interaction with USB storage devices, ensuring proper access and management of their data.

 The plugin is designed to be loaded and executed within the Thunder framework.
 For more information about the framework refer to [[Thunder](#Thunder)].